-During the inspection, representatives of the school's board of governors provided evidence that the arrangements for safeguarding pupils reflect broadly the guidance from the Department of Education.
+During the inspection, the school provided evidence that the arrangements for safeguarding pupils reflect broadly the guidance from the Department of Education (DE).
 However, owing to the action short of strike, the ETI was unable to evaluate the outworking of the arrangements for safeguarding in the school, including through talking with the pupils.
-The review and updating of key supporting policies and procedures is timely, notably the school's anti-bullying and positive behaviour management policies.